Kelechi-Okorie/alx-low_level_programming/0x0F-function_pointers/README.md

 File 2-int_index.c - A program that searches for an integer File 3-main.c, 3-op_functions.c, 3-get_op_func.c, 3-calc.h - A program
 that performs simple arithmetic operations
+File 100-main_opcodes.c - A program that prints the opcode of its own main function